Authorities identify 3 additional victims of Surfside building collapse; 150 people still missing

 On Monday evening, authorities identified the three additional victims as 52-year-old Marcus Joseph Guara, 55-year-old Frank Kleiman, and 50-year-old Michael David Altman.

-Here are the names of the 11 victims who have been recovered and identified as of Monday, June 28.
+Here are the 11 victims who have been recovered and identified as of Monday.

 - Stacie Dawn Fang: 54 years old; recovered 6/24/2021